 - Reduce exposure to program contingency spending

-Invest Time to Understand and Act on Assumptions
+Invest Time to Understand and Act on SOW Assumptions

 These examples are just a few, but there are many additional points that fall under assumptions.
-As you can see, you absolutely cannot skim over this section of a SOW.
+As such, you absolutely cannot skim over this section of a SOW.
 Investing the time early could save you hours of extra project time, increased costs, and smoother relationships with your vendors.